Russia's Sovcombank to buy local GE Money Bank

-MOSCOW Russia's mid-sized Sovcombank is buying the local unit of GE Money Bank, a subsidiary of U.S. conglomerate General Electric (GE.N), in another departure of a foreign bank from a Russian domestic market dominated by state-controlled lenders.
+MOSCOW Oct 28 Russia's mid-sized Sovcombank is buying the local unit of GE Money Bank, a subsidiary of U.S. conglomerate General Electric, in another departure of a foreign bank from a Russian domestic market dominated by state-controlled lenders.

 Sovcombank, ranked among Russia's top 60 by assets, said on Monday it had signed a binding agreement to buy GE Money Bank, expecting to close the deal after getting the green light from local regulators.
 It did not disclose the price.